bgoonz/BGOONZ_BLOG_2.0/src/pages/docs/tutorials/enviorment-setup.md

 ### Git

-Git comes with Ubuntu, so there’s nothing to install.
+Git comes with Ubuntu, so there's nothing to install.
 However, you should configure it using the following instructions.

- Open an Ubuntu terminal if you don’t have one open already.
+ Open an Ubuntu terminal if you don't have one open already.

 1.  <span id="8cfe">You need to configure Git, so type `git config --global user.name "Your Name"` with replacing "Your Name" with your real name.</span>
 2.  <span id="0e0d">You need to configure Git, so type `git config --global user.email your@email.com` with replacing "<a href="mailto:your@email.com" class="markup--anchor markup--li-anchor">your@email.com</a>" with your real email.</span>